 Junfeng Wang.
 Mr. Wang has served on our board of directors since February 2018.
 Since October 2009, Mr. Wang has served as a Managing Director of Legend Capital, and held previous positions with Legend Capital as Executive Director from October 2007, Senior Vice President from October 2006 and Vice President from October 2005.
 Through his tenure at Legend Capital, Mr. Wang has worked in the healthcare and chemical industries, developing research and investment expertise in growth capital investment.
 Mr. Wang received his bachelor's degree in polymer chemistry from Lanzhou University, a research university located in Canada.
-Our board of directors believes Mr. Wang's extensive experience as a venture capital investor in the healthcare and chemical industries, advectors.
+Our board of directors believes Mr. Wang's extensive experience as a venture capital investor in the healthcare and chemical industries qualifies him to serve on our board of directors.